kyma-incubator/compass/docs/director/default-eventing-for-application.md

 ### Application eventingConfiguration returns empty defaultURL

-It is possible for the Director to return empty `defaultURL` property for the Application eventing configuration in certain circumstances:
+It is possible for the Director to return empty `defaultURL` property for the Application eventing configuration in the following circumstances:
-- the Application does not have a scenario assigned
+- Application does not have a Scenario assigned.
-- the Application have scenario assigned, but the scenario does not have any Runtimes assigned
+- Application has a Scenario assigned, but the Scenario does not have any Runtimes assigned.
-- the default Runtime determined by the assignment is not fully provisioned or connected to the Compass
+- Default Runtime determined by the assignment is not fully provisioned or connected to Compass.
-- the Runtime does not have the label for event service URL assigned or the label value is empty
+- Runtime does not have the label for event service URL assigned or the label value is empty.
+Whenever the Application eventingConfiguration returns the empty `defaultURL`, check the following:
 1. Verify the Application.

-The following GraphQL snippet queries the application by its ID.
-The response contains application `id`, `name`, `labels` collection, and `defaultURL` for eventing.
-Please ensure that the Application belongs to at least one scenario which also has runtime assigned.
+The following GraphQL snippet queries the Application by its ID.
+The response contains Application `id`, `name`, `labels` collection, and `defaultURL` for eventing.
+Ensure that the Application belongs to at least one Scenario which also has a Runtime assigned.

 ```graphql
 query {